 Men are fucked, women are fucked.
 We’re all fucked.
 Deep down none of us are fucked, but we don’t usually exist on that level.
 We are all a product of our environment until we notice that, and change it.
 But I don’t think we can change other people by hating them.
 Didn’t Martin Luther King Jr. say something about this?
 “Only love can do that.”

-I just have to stop trying to be ‘nice’ and love… MOSTLY myself.
+I just have to continue letting go of the concept of being ‘nice’ and instead, love… MOSTLY myself.